outpostyoga/athenaemCore/README.md

 - `"a"` is a character.
 - `"ab"` where `"string".length > 1` is a string.

+SYNTAX.
+As for code documentation, it is built directly into the code itself.
+This approach is unconventional and difficult to achieve, but it is incredibly effective and I'd like to walk you through how it works.
+Typically, code becomes an unreadable, esoteric mix of technical jargon, abbreviations, and personal style—making it difficult to decipher, even for its original author within a year or two.
+I have struggled with this issue before, as have many teams.
+I developed a uniquely structured approach that has worked well in my past roles.
+Essentially, we trade some coding flexibility to transform the codebase into a readable, essay-like format.
+I use variable names and constant structures that can be read like a book or technical document itself instead of a separate description.
+There are several structured rules—similar to those used in an essay or book report—that must be consistently followed as the codebase evolves to ensure documentation is seamlessly integrated.
+Here are some key principles of this approach.

+1. Double-space everything except function closures.
+2. Include a "// Logic.
+Function description" header above every function and update the version rating with each iteration.
+3. Use clear, readable camelCase naming conventions and structured spacing to maintain an English-like grammatical flow.
+4. Use "// Logic. ...", "// Data. ..." and "// Note. ..." in text comments to clearly explain the logic flow.
+5. Add "// extra details" to clarify variable and statement syntax when necessary, placing them at the end of the line.
+6. Self document every run using a built-in logging system (completed separately, now being integrated)
+7. Use vertical space to spread statements out for readability instead of standard horizontal code practices.
+8. Ensure variable and constant syntax is clear and readable by using namespacing, consistent ALL CAPS prefixes, and structured type-based naming conventions.
+9. Include URL links to external context when useful to "team members from the future".

 TIME.
 Time is always `Date.now ( )` aka UTC timestamps in milliseconds.

 VARIABLES.
 In our syntax, the prefixes are a nod the all caps constant standard.
 Use let whenever possible and prefix with `a_` means array, `f_` means flag, `f_` means method, `o_` means object, `v_` means value.